-If you wish to nominate an authorised agent to complete logbooks, CDR's and/or transit forms on your behalf, you must complete the Registered Agent (RA) form and return it to AFMA Licensing and Data Services.
+If you wish to nominate an authorised agent to complete logbooks, CDR's and/or transit forms on your behalf, you must complete the Registered Authorised Agent (RA) nomination form and return it to AFMA Licensing and Data Services.
 Further information on RA forms can be obtained from AFMA Licensing and Data Services by contacting 1300 723 621.